-As a grandparent of a beautiful bright five-year old boy, I have watched his mom, in tears born of frustration because she doesn’t know why there are smiles one minute then aggressive behaviour the next.
-After many ‘expert’ opinions, consultations, doctors, they are no nearer to what the issue is.
-She questions whether she is a good mom, or the lousiest mom on the planet and it breaks my heart because I know she is the best.
+As a grandparent of a beautiful bright five-year-old boy, I watch his mom, in tears born of frustration because she doesn’t know why there are smiles one minute and then aggressive behaviour the next.
+After many ‘experts’ opinions, consultations, and doctors, they are no nearer to what the issue is.
+She questions whether she is a good mom or the lousiest mom on the planet and it breaks my heart because I know she is the best.

 What is Epilepsy?

 Epilepsy is a neurological disorder marked by sudden recurrent episodes of sensory disturbance, loss of consciousness, or convulsions, associated with abnormal electrical activity in the brain.
 It is the fourth most common neurological disorder and affects people of all ages.
 Sometimes the cause is completely unknown – 6 out of 10 people.

 How Common is Epilepsy in Children?

-In the United States, currently epilepsy is the most common childhood brain disorder affecting approximately 470,000 children under the age of 17.
+In the United States, currently, epilepsy is the most common childhood brain disorder affecting approximately 470,000 children under the age of 17.